 The rule of thumb is that you should feed your dog 1 ounce for every 10 pounds of its body weight.
 This means that one serving for a dog weighing 100 pounds is 10 ounces.
 You can feed this to your dog twice a day.
 If you’ve never given your dog bone broth before, it is recommended that you start it with a serving per day.
 Your pup’s digestive system may take some time to get used to the broth.
 Once you are certain that your furry friend likes this treat and that it agrees with its system, you can increase the servings to two.
 If you want to give it more than the recommended two servings per day, divide it into small portions and then feed it all day to your pet.

 2. Is bone broth good for sick dogs?

 Bone broth is an extremely mild liquid that sits comfortably in the upset stomach of your canine friend.
 Besides, it is nutritious and provides a delicious way of adding flavor and moisture to dry food.
 What makes it even more ideal for sick dogs is that it encourages dogs with a poor appetite to eat.

 2. Is store-bought bone broth good for dogs?

 Store-bought bone broth is good for dogs as long as you purchase organic, non-GMO types that don’t have preservatives and added salt.

 3. Can you give dogs bones from bone broth?

 Bones from bone broth are extremely dangerous for dogs.
 It’s important to remove all the bones from the broth before you serve it to your dog.
 This will save you from making an emergency trip to the vet.
 Just to be sure that no bones get into your broth, make sure you strain the broth.

 Feeding your dog bone broth meant for humans is a bad idea.
-This is because products designated for humans tend to contain vegetable flavorings that could pose danger to pets.
+This is because products designated for humans tend to contain additives, spices, and flavorings that could pose danger to pets.
 Always feed your dog bone broth specifically meant for them.